nxame/awesome/README.md

 - [lettier/3d-game-shaders-for-beginners](https://github.com/lettier/3d-game-shaders-for-beginners) - 🎮 A step-by-step guide to implementing SSAO, depth of field, lighting, normal mapping, and more for your 3D game.
 - [lraton/FlopperZiro](https://github.com/lraton/FlopperZiro) - A Flipper Zero clone, but cheapest, DIY and simply Open Source, made with Arduino IDE
 - [parro-it/libui-node](https://github.com/parro-it/libui-node) - Node bindings for libui, an awesome native UI library for Unix, OSX and Windows
-- [preshing/plywood](https://github.com/preshing/plywood) - A lightweight, durable, versatile runtime library for C++
+- [preshing/plywood](https://github.com/preshing/plywood) - An easy-to-use C++ runtime library in a small amount of code.
 - [react-native-tvos/react-native-tvos](https://github.com/react-native-tvos/react-native-tvos) - React Native repo with additions for Apple TV and Android TV support.
 - [sorbet/sorbet](https://github.com/sorbet/sorbet) - A fast, powerful type checker designed for Ruby